mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 #### Async frame

 Let us assume that we would like to show a user a beer recommendation based on user ratings.
-Calculating the recommendation might take a long time, that is why we decide to load it asynchronusly.
-So initially when the user goes to his own page, it is just showing a "loading indicator", and when the recommendation is ready, that gets rendered to the page.
+Calculating the recommendation might take a long time, which is why we decided to load it asynchronously.
+So initially when the user goes to his own page, it just shows a "loading indicator", and when the recommendation is ready, that gets rendered to the page.

 This can be achieved with turbo frames with a <i>src</i> attribute: